When to Change Hydraulic Fluid in Mobile and Industrial Hydraulic Machinery

 Loss of Oil Additives

-Extra additives also break down over time, but at a different rate than oil.
+Extra additives mixed in with fresh hydraulic fluid also break down over time, but at a different rate than oil.
 Some additives last longer than the oil’s lifespan, while others will wear out quickly with continuous usage.
 Your safest bet is to test a fluid sample and look for any deficiencies.
 Eventually, you’ll get a feel for when you need more additives.

-Find an oil with the right viscosity index to suit your climate.
-Higher levels of viscosity index mean the oil doesn’t change viscosity easily.
+Alternatively, you could find an oil with the right viscosity index to suit your climate.
+Higher viscosity index values mean the oil doesn’t change viscosity easily.
 That metric alone isn’t always enough information to tell you how the fluid performs at low temperatures, even if its pour point is -30 degrees Celsius.